djmitche/remsh/doc/slaves.rst

     finish.
 To support concurrent use of multiple slaves, invoke operations from different Python threads on the master.

+    Any of the "operation" methods may raise :class:`~remsh.amp.rpc.RemoteError`, :class:`~remsh.amp.wire.Error`, or
+    :class:`socket.error`.

-    .. method:: set_cwd(new_cwd=None)
+    .. method:: set_cwd(cwd=None)

-        :param new_cwd: directory to switch to, or None for basedir
+        :param cwd: directory to switch to, or None for basedir

         Sets the working directory of the slave, returning the new working directory.
-Raises an `OSError` if the designated directory is not found.
+Raises an :class:`~remsh.amp.rpc.RemoteError` if the
+        designated directory is not found.
 The pathname is treated as a simple bytestring, to be interepreted by the slave.

-        If `new_cwd` is None, then this method resets the working directory to the slave's base directory.
-Note that such an invocation may still raise `OSError`, if the slave's base directory has been deleted.
+        If `cwd` is None, then this method resets the working directory to the slave's base directory.
+Note that such an invocation may still raise :class:`~remsh.amp.rpc.RemoteError`, if the slave's base directory has been deleted.

+        if `cwd` is an empty string, then no directory change takes place, and the method returns the current directory.

     .. method:: mkdir(dir)

-        :param dir: directory to create
+        :param dir: directory to create (relative or absolute)

         Does the equivalent of ``mkdir -p`` on the remote system.
-Raises an `OSError` in the event of an error on the slave side.
-It is an error to create a directory that already exists.
+Raises an :class:`~remsh.amp.rpc.RemoteError` in the event of an error on the slave side.
+It is *not* an error to create a directory that already exists.

     .. method:: unlink(file)

         :param file: the file to unlink

-        Deletes the given file, raising an `OSError` in the even of an error.  it is an error to delete a file that does not exist.
+        Deletes the given file, raising a :class:`~remsh.amp.rpc.RemoteError` in the event of an error.
+It is an error to delete a file that does not exist.

     .. method:: execute(args=[], stdout_cb=None, stderr_cb=None)

         :param args: sequence of command-line arguments
         :param stdout_cb: callback for stdout data
         :param stderr_cb: callback for stderr data
-        :returns: process exit status (0 generally meaning success)
+        :returns: process exit code (0 generally meaning success)

         Execute `args` in a subprocess.